nucleosynthesis/LHCDataStatisticsICISE2024/docs/index.md

 The answer will be shown here
 </details>

+!!! tip "Challenge"
+    If you are feeling especially confident, you can have a go at extra challenges that I have put in these turquoise boxes.
+I won't provide a solution for these challenges, but you don't need to complete them to progress through the other exercises.

 !!!
 Warning
     Sometimes, there will be some technical or conceptual hurdle that requires a bit of careful thought to work around.
 I have tried to point these out to you in orange boxes like this one to help avoid any major road blocks.